learn-co-curriculum/dsc-pandas-data-cleaning-lab/README.md

 * Understanding the dimensionality of your dataset
 * Investigating what type of data it contains, and the data types used to store it
 * Discovering how missing values are encoded, and how many there are
-* Getting a feel for what information it does and doesnt contain
+* Getting a feel for what information it does and doesn't contain

 In the cell below, get the descriptive statistics of each DataFrame.